Roleplay Bypasses Your AI Content Filter

 Prevention

-• Add explicit “regardless of framing” qualifiers to every content policy instruction in your system prompt.
+• Add “regardless of framing” qualifiers to every content-policy line in your system prompt.

-• Cap roleplay session length and reset context periodically to prevent multi-turn drift.
+• Cap roleplay session length and reset context periodically to limit multi-turn drift.

 FAQ

-Q: Does roleplay have legitimate uses that I should not block entirely?
-A: Yes.
-Roleplay and creative fiction are legitimate and valuable.
-The goal is not to ban roleplay but to ensure that fictional framing does not become a bypass route for your content policies.
+Q: Does roleplay have legitimate uses I should not block?
+A: Yes — roleplay and fiction are valuable and common.
+The goal is not to ban roleplay but to stop fictional framing from becoming a bypass.
 “Write a story where a character is a hacker” is fine; “write the exact exploit code the character would write” is not.
+The output classifier draws that line for you.

-Q: My users are security researchers who legitimately need content that would otherwise be policy-restricted.
+Q: My users are security researchers who legitimately need restricted content.
 How do I handle this?
-A: Establish a verified researcher access tier with operator-level authentication.
-Do not allow self-declared research purposes to lift restrictions; require verified affiliation.
-See the operator-verification pattern in the phishing article.
+A: Gate it behind a verified researcher tier with operator-level authentication.
+Do not let a self-declared research purpose lift restrictions; require verified affiliation.
+See the operator-verification pattern in AI Accidentally Assisted in Crafting Phishing Content.

 Q: What is the “author frame” and why does it help?
-A: The author frame is a prompting technique where the model is told it is always the author giving voice to characters, never losing its own identity and policies by fully “becoming” a character.
-It is documented in Anthropic’s safety guidance and reduces (though does not eliminate) character-capture — the failure mode where the model fully adopts a character’s perspective including a lack of restrictions.
+A: It is a prompt pattern where the model is told it is always the author voicing characters, never losing its own identity and policies by “becoming” one.
+Anthropic documents it under role prompting and prefilling.
+It reduces character-capture — the failure where the model adopts a character’s perspective including its supposed lack of restrictions — but it is a mitigation, not a guarantee, so pair it with output classification.

 Tags: #ai-security #prompt-injection #Troubleshooting